QUIC10GC-IP Core Datasheet

 Figure 3 illustrates QUIC10GC-IP block diagram and its interface signals.
 Users can control and transfer data with QUIC10GC-IP via the user interface signals as described in Table 2.

-· MAC Interfaces: The interfaces that connect to the lower layer, namely MAC Tx I/F and MAC Rx I/F, run at a clock frequency of 322.266 MHz.
+· MAC Interfaces: The interfaces that connect to the lower layer, namely MAC Tx I/F and MAC Rx I/F, run at a clock frequency of ethernet subsystem.
 These interfaces are used to transfer network packets with the MAC layer.

 · Core Interfaces: The remaining interfaces run at the IP core clock frequency, called QUICClk, which is recommended to be set greater than 200 MHz for optimized performance.